 Java Server Faces (JSF) is a standard specified by JSR-127 that enables developers to create applications using pre-built components that define functionality and behavior.
-JSF provides a clean Model-View-Controller (MVC) mechanism that simplifies the development of Web applications through its renderkit, which converts components both to and from a specific markup language.
-The renderkit's renderers abstract the production of markup and responses to browser requests by generating the markup representations of components and the way in which these components should interpret browser requests.
+JSF provides a clean Model-View-Controller (MVC) mechanism that simplifies the development of Web applications through its renderkit, which converts components

 JSF development focuses on components, not markup.
 Using JSF, you create a JSP page containing JSF component tags.
 When a user visits this page (through the FacesServlet) JSF uses the renderkit specified by the user's device to encode the markup for the appropriate output.
 For example, if the user's device specifies HTML for a desktop browser, then the renderkit's markup encoding results in an HTML page.
-In addition to rendering appropriate content, ISF supports user interaction.
+In addition to rendering appropriate content, JSF supports user interaction.